lfaoro/Submit-Recordings/README.md

 > NOTE: The first time you run *Submit-Recordings* instead of the case number insert the parameter *BACKUP*

+*Example:
-`Please enter your case number i.e. GFI-XXXX-XXXX: BACKUP`
+`Please enter your case number i.e. GFI-XXXX-XXXX: BACKUP`*

 This will backup all your previous remote session recordings in the *Sessions-Backup* folder.